 For some individual firms, as well, Avdiev says, it creates the prospect of people being poached by deeper pocketed employers such as property developers or construction firms.

 Of course, it could also be argued that there are equity issues at play.
-The comparatively poor amount which architects are being paid, it could be argued, does not reflect their contribution to society.
+The comparatively poor amount which architects are being paid, it could be argued, may not adequately reflect their contribution to society.

 What should be done?